0xC4aE1e5/sadmin/README.md

 # sadmin

 `sadmin` is a light-weight admin page.
 It's really simple.
-Just drag `sadmin` on to your website.
+Just drag `sadmin` on to your website, then go to `/sadmin/`.
 And, the default password is `password`.

 ## Changing the password